Dokes History, Family Crest & Coats of Arms

 Early History of the Dokes family

 This web page shows only a small excerpt of our Dokes research.
-Another 58 words (4 lines of text) covering the years 1604, 1671, 1640, 1632, 1705, 1679, 1658, 1711, 1563, 1590 and are included under the topic Early Dokes History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1604, 1671, 1640, 1632, 1705, 1679, 1563, 1590, 1658, 1711, 1670 and are included under the topic Early Dokes History in all our PDF Extended History products and printed products wherever possible.

 Dokes Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Dokes were recorded, including Duke, Dukes, Dook, Dooke, Dooks, Dookes and others.

 Early Notables of the Dokes family (pre 1700)

 Another 64 words (5 lines of text) are included under the topic Early Dokes Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dokes family to Ireland

 Some of the Dokes family moved to Ireland, but this topic is not covered in this excerpt.

 Another 79 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dokes family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Dokes family emigrate to North America: Edward Duke, who sailed to New England in 1634; George Duke, who sailed to Virginia in 1648; Henry Duke, who sailed to Barbados with his wife and servants, in 1680.